vproxy-tools/panama-native-interface/README.md

 > which was released on `2023-03-21`.
 > As a result, it's better to run `Gradle` on an older JDK and compile `Panama` projects with a new JDK.

+To build the `sample` project, you will need `GraalVM for JDK 21` instead of a traditional JDK.

 ### 2. Configure Environment Variables

 * Configure `JAVA_HOME` to one of JDK `11-17`.